aumsoni2002/Tax-Filing-Management-App/README.md

 The `MainActivity` orchestrates the Home Screen, fetching and displaying customer data.
 Swipe-to-delete functionality is implemented using ItemTouchHelper.
 The `CustomerDetails` activity provides a detailed view of customer information with options to update data.

+## Academic Integrity

+This repository is a testament to academic achievement and adherence to integrity.
+It was created for educational purposes, showcasing proficiency in web development concepts and practices.
+It is essential to maintain academic integrity and not engage in any form of plagiarism or cheating.
+Feel free to explore the codebase and run the application to experience the functionalities firsthand.

 ---